Nationals vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Adolis Garcia and Lane Thomas will be among the stars on display when the Texas Rangers face the Washington Nationals on Saturday at 4:05 PM ET, at Nationals Park.
+Jeimer Candelario and the Washington Nationals will hit the field on Sunday at Nationals Park against Dane Dunning, who starts for the Texas Rangers.
+First pitch is at 12:05 PM ET for the final game of a three-game series.

-Oddsmakers list the Rangers as -185 moneyline favorites, while giving the underdog Nationals +150 moneyline odds.
-The total is 10 runs for the matchup (with -110 odds on the over and -110 odds on the under).
+The Rangers are -210 moneyline favorites for this matchup with the Nationals (+170).
+The over/under is 10 runs for this contest (with -110 odds to hit the over and -110 odds to go under).

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.